| World Europe UK | ||

 organise your visit to Broadstairs with this Festival.
 Dressing up is

-not obligatory but it certainly is fun!Shopping facilities in Broadstairs are excellent and there are several delightful pubs, cafes and restaurants offering cuisine from all over
+delightful pubs, cafes and restaurants offering cuisine from all over

 the world.
 To name just a few, immediately below Bleak House, facing the